-Take it easy with the Sensei for the first few flights, gradually getting acquainted with it as you gain confidence.
+Take it easy with the Fw-190 for the first few flights, gradually getting acquainted with it as you gain confidence.
 Adjust the trims to maintain straight and level flight.
-After flying around for a few minutes and while still at a safe altitude with plenty of battery power remaining, practice slow flight and execute practice landing approaches by reducing the throttle to see how the model handles at slower speeds.
-Gradually add power to see how it climbs.
-If you are a beginner, try to keep the plane at the same altitude through the turns.
-Do not allow the plane to get too far away from you or too high.
-The farther away it gets, the more difficult it is to see what it is doing.
+After flying around for a while, and while still at a safe altitude with plenty of battery power remaining, practice slow flight and execute practice landing approaches with the flaps, checking how the model handles at slower speeds.
+Add power to see how she climbs as well.
+Continue to fly around, executing various maneuvers and making mental notes (or having your assistant write them down) of what trim or C.G. changes may be required to fine tune the model so it flies the way you like.
+Mind your battery power.
+We recommend setting the timer on your transmitter or using a separate timer with an alarm to alert you when it is time to land.
+Electric motors are very reliable, but if you fly until the battery cutoff on the ESC stops the motor, it's still a dead stick landing, the same as with a glow engine.